Jlisowskyy/ParallelNumeric/README.md

 ### Installation

-Begin by cloning the repository into your project directory
+Begin by cloning the repository into your project directory:
 ```shell
 git clone https://github.com/Jlisowskyy/ParallelNumeric
 ```